georgringer/news/Documentation/Tutorials/Templates/Start/Index.rst

 most important things you need for using it.
-You can get more information in the TYPO3 Documentation :ref:`TYPO3 Explained: Fluid <t3coreapi:fluid>`, :ref:`Developing TYPO3 Extensions with Extbase and Fluid
+You can get more information in the TYPO3 Documentation :ref:`TYPO3 Explained: Fluid <t3coreapi:fluid>`, :doc:`Developing TYPO3 Extensions with Extbase and Fluid
-<t3extbasebook:start>` or many third party sites, videos and books.
+<t3extbasebook:Index>` or many third party sites, videos and books.

 .. _templatingSitepackage: